 Please note: a visa on arrival is not permitted for holders of the following passports: Afghanistan; Algeria; Bangladesh; Iran; Iraq; Pakistan; Saudi Arabia; Sri Lanka; and Sudan.
 If you hold one of these passports you MUST obtain a Cambodian visa before arriving in the country.
 You are also required to hold a sponsor letter or invitation from a company / project / travel agent, and you are also advised to hold a valid return ticket.

 A visa is not required for citizens of Malaysia, Singapore, Philippines and Laos.

-People staying in Cambodia for longer than 3 months must obtain a work permit after arrival
+People staying in Cambodia for longer than 3 months may need to obtain a work permit, which can be done after arrival